📚 NVIDIA Profiling Basics

 Critical Insights from Real Data:

-Performance analysis - the brutal truth!
+Performance analysis - the brutal truth

 - Compute Throughput: 0.00% - GPU is completely idle computationally